 The Michael J. Steinbeck Graduate Fellowship was initiated in 1987 by Marvin Millsap.
 Recipients of the Michael J. Steinbeck Graduate Fellowship are selected by the Society of Seventeen and presented each year at the national meeting.
 The purpose of the Fellowship is to assist talented young brothers, firmly committed to the ideals of Sigma Tau Gamma, with the pursuit of graduate and professional degrees.

-Stan Musial and Eric Hillman Sportsmanship Award
+Stan Musial & Eric H. Hillman Sportsmanship Award

 The Stan Musial and Eric Hillman Sportsmanship Award is presented annually to a member of Sigma Tau Gamma who has participated in varsity or intercollegiate athletics at his college or university and who most typifies the traits of athletic performance, scholastic achievement, leadership, and service to the applicant’s college and local community as demonstrated by Stan Musial and Eric Hillman.

 The Hardebeck Scholarship was established to award a $1,000.00 annual scholarship to a member in good standing of the Sigma Tau Gamma Chapter at the University of Missouri–St Louis (Gamma Theta) and Saint Louis University (Epsilon Xi).
 The award rewards members who are enrolled as a full-time student (12 credit hour minimum) and have achieved a 3.0 GPA for the Fall Semester and have earned a cumulative GPA of 3.0.

 In 2018, Ted and his wife Theresa, and the Priem Foundation, generously created a $5,000.00 annual scholarship through the Sig Tau Foundation.
 The award rewards undergraduate members who have achieved a 3.0 cumulative GPA, demonstrate financial need, and illustrate active participation and leadership in the chapter and campus community.